10 Deadly Public Speaking Mistakes and How to Avoid Them

 Focus on your own progress:

-Mistake 10 – Over or Under Practicing
+Mistake 10: Over or Under Practising

 What to Do Instead